Online resident portal

-While there is a $14.95 processing fee per credit card transaction, please note there is no charge for electronic check transactions.
-American Express, Discover, Master Card and Visa are accepted.
-If you have recurring electronic check payments with Union Bank and your assessment has changed, it will be necessary to update your payment information with Union Bank.
-If you wish to make any changes to your account with Union Bank, you may access it through our website.
-CCMC and Union Bank are not related companies.
-To comply with privacy laws, we do not share personal information nor does CCMC have access to your recurring payment profile.
+*If you establish recurring payments with Alliance Association Bank and your assessment changes, it will be necessary to update your payment with any noted changes to your assessment value.
+CCMC and Alliance Association Bank are not related companies.
+To comply with privacy laws, we do not share personal information.

 You may choose to have your assessment billing statement delivered to you via email instead of the default option of paper delivery.
 You may sign up for eStatement assessment billing at ccmcnet.opt-e-mail.com/signup.
 You will need your homeowner account number and the street number of your property in order to signup.
 No action on your part is required if you prefer paper delivery.
 Electing to have your statement delivered electronically does not change any established payment method you have in place.